Top Takeaways from the IEIC Global NAP Summit 2.0 (Part 2)

 Vinton G. Cerf

 Vinton G. Cerf is Vice President and Chief Internet Evangelist for Google.
-Widely known as one of the “Fathers of the Internet,” Cerf is the co-designer of the TCP/IP protocols and architecture of the Internet.
+Widely known as one of the “Fathers of the Internet,” Cerf is the co-designer of the TCP/IP protocols and the architecture of the Internet.
 For his pioneering work in this field as well as for his inspired leadership, Cerf received the A.M.
 Turning Award, the highest honor in computer science, in 2004.

 At Google, Cerf is responsible for identifying new enabling technologies to support the development of advanced, Internet-based products and services.
 Cerf is also Chairman of the Internet Ecosystem Innovation Committee (IEIC), which is an independent committee that promotes Internet diversity forming global Internet nexus points.